Members braved the weather for a swift run before retreating to The George Hotel for the prize giving.

-Read the full match report in the Argyllshire Advertiser, July 25 2014,also on line at www.argyllshireadvertiser.co.uk/digital
+Read about the full fund-raising venture in the Argyllshire Advertiser, December 19 2014.
+Also available online at www.argyllshireadvertiser.co.uk/digital

 The group is keen to have the Saltire flag flown by default, meaning that it would fly at the war memorial every day of the year, other thn on significant days like HM the Queen’s birthday.